 The unresolved 2022 House and Senate races that will determine control of Congress

-Washington — After Democrats' surprisingly robust performance in the 2022 midterm elections, the battle for control of Congress remains unsettled as a handful of Senate races and several dozen House contests remain up in the air.
+Washington — After Democrats' surprisingly robust performance in the 2022 midterm elections, the battle for control of Congress remains unsettled with a handful of Senate races and several dozen House contests still up in the air.

 According to CBS News estimates, four Senate races were unresolved as of Thursday, and three of those will determine which party ultimately controls the upper chamber: Arizona, Nevada and Georgia.
 (The winner in Alaska's race is also unclear, but because of how the state chooses its senators, the top two candidates are both Republicans, meaning the result won't change the partisan makeup of the Senate.)